OrkaJS

 knowledge-qa-example.ts

-import { Orka } from 'orkajs/core';
+import { Orka } from '@orka-js/core';

-import { OpenAIAdapter } from 'orkajs/adapters/openai';
+import { OpenAIAdapter } from '@orka-js/openai';

-import { MemoryVectorDB } from 'orkajs/adapters/memory';
+import { MemoryVectorAdapter } from '@orka-js/memory';

 // 1.
 Initialize Orka with adapters